Hughav92/LightHearted/documentation/documentation.md

 - **run()**

-  Continuously check for triggers and execute actions.
+  Continuously check for triggers and execute actions, only if the reference or query buffer has updated.

 ---